KDE/documentation-docs-kdenlive-org/effects_and_filters/lists/video_effects_list.rst

      - Limits the pixel components values to the specified range [min,max] (|avfilter.limiter|)
    * - :doc:`/effects_and_filters/video_effects/alpha_mask_keying/lumakey`
      - |linux|\ |appimage|\ |windows|\ |apple|
-     - Alpha, Mask and Keying
+     - Alpha, Mask, and Keying
      - This filter modifies image’s alpha channel as a function of its luma value.
 This is used together with a compositor to combine two images so that bright or dark areas of source image are overwritten on top of the destination image (|lumakey|)
    * - :doc:`/effects_and_filters/video_effects/color_image_correction/lumaliftgammagain`
      - |linux|\ |appimage|\ |windows|\ |apple|